Overview

 How to connect Cortex entities to Google

-You can configure automatic import from Google Cloud:
+You can configure automatic import from Google Cloud.
+Note that this setting does not include team entities.

 - In Cortex, navigate to the Entities Settings page.